 While alcoholism is a very serious disease that can be fatal if left untreated, many individuals successfully recover from alcoholism with the help of a recovery detox program.
 Rehab can help individuals safely detox from alcohol and provide the necessary therapies needed for an individual to stay sober.

-Statistics for Alcohol Abuse
+Statistics for Alcohol Addiction

 Alcohol abuse affects approximately 10% of women and 20% of men in the United States, mostly beginning during the mid-teens.
 Nearly 2,000 individuals under the age of 21 will die in car accidents in which underage drinking is involved; nearly half of all violent deaths in the teen years will involve alcohol.